Ultra-processed foods: health implications and professional ethics

 Further information on ultra processed foods

-- Education in Nutrition complimentary presentation Ultra-processed foods presented by Dr Priscila Machado, member of the Centre for Epidemiological Research in Health and Nutrition, University of Sao Paulo, Brazil, where the concept of ultra-processing was developed.
+- Education in Nutrition complimentary presentation Ultra-processed foods presented by Dr Priscila Machado, a Research Fellow in the Institute for Physical Activity and Nutrition at Deakin University’ .

 - Education in Nutrition news item The revolt against ultra-processed foods